 Fast-forward seven years.
-EPA finally released a cancer risk assessment for Roundup in September and scheduled a Scientific Advisory Panel meeting for October.
-The panel is supposed to convene independent scientists who offer technical feedback on the assessment.
-I was scheduled to comment at the meeting and hand deliver a petition signed by more than 44,000 Food & Water Watch supporters asking EPA to ban Roundup until it completes an unbiased review.
-But with just four days to go, EPA announced that it was postponing the meeting.
+The EPA finally released a cancer risk assessment for Roundup in September and scheduled a Scientific Advisory Panel meeting for October.
+The panel convenes independent scientists who offer technical feedback on the assessment.
+But with just four days to go, the agency postponed the meeting.

 Let’s be clear: Expressing concern over the potential harmful health effects of a pesticide should not be considered a conflict of interest.
 This is yet another example of the industry fighting to manipulate the science concerning Roundup.
 CropLife America urged EPA in July not to hold the Scientific Advisory Panel in the first place.
 And Monsanto commissioned a separate review of Roundup that was published just two weeks after EPA’s was released that concludes, unsurprisingly, that Roundup does not cause cancer.
 A bit of digging revealed that most of the “independent” scientists on the company’s panel have been employed by or have contracted for Monsanto in the past.
 Some have even been paid big money to intervene on behalf of corporations like Dow and DuPont in major legal settlements.

-We need an unbiased, scientifically-sound review of Roundup.
-EPA must stop bowing to industry pressure and ensure that the panel makes a determination that prioritizes public health – not industry pocketbooks.
+The EPA cannot keep ignoring the science pointing to Roundup’s cancer-causing potential.
+The agency must stop bowing to industry pressure and make a determination that prioritizes public health – not industry pocketbooks.